blzserdos/parafac2_microbiome/readme.md

 **Step 2: Run the Analysis Notebook** 🔬

 1. Once Jupyter opens, navigate to and run the `2_reproduce_results.ipynb` notebook.
-2. Running all cells in this notebook will reproduce the results and save all manuscript figures (Figures 1-5 and Supplementary Figures S1-S11) to the `/figures` directory.
+2. Running all cells in this notebook will reproduce the results and save manuscript figures (Figures 1-5 and Supplementary Figures S1-S11) to the `/figures` directory.
 The notebook uses pre-computed model factors for speed.

 **(Optional) Re-fitting the Tensor Models**

 If you wish to re-fit the CP and PARAFAC2 models from scratch, follow these steps. **Warning**: This is computationally intensive and may take several hours depending on the analysis.

 1. Open `1_fit_model.sh` (Linux/MacOS) or `1_fit_model.bat` (Windows) and uncomment the lines corresponding to the models you want to re-fit.
-For example, if you wish to re-run the replicability experiment for the FARMM data for CP with R=3, you should uncomment the following single line ```python functions/fit_replicability_models.py FARMM cp R3``` in `1_fit_model.sh`.
-Fitting a model to the full data requires uncommenting two lines, i.e.
+For example, if you wish to re-run a 3-component CP model on the FARMM data you should uncomment the following single lines:
     ```
     python functions/fit_CP.py FARMM cp R3 paper_inits
     python functions/collect_results.py FARMM cp R3
     ```
-    The first line fits the model, while the second collects all factors computed, discards unfeasible and degenerate solutions and chooses the best run according to lowerst reconstruction error, saving it in `analysis_results/models/{dataset}/{method}/{rank}/best_run.pkl`.
+The first line fits the model, while the second collects all factors computed, discards unfeasible and degenerate solutions and chooses the best run according to lowerst reconstruction error, saving it in `analysis_results/models/FARMM/cp/R3/best_run.pkl`.
+The optional `paper_inits` argument fixes the model initializations to the ones used in the manuscript to ensure reproducibility.
 2. Run the model fitting script:
       * For Linux/MacOS:
         ```bash